 e.i.r.p.AAS,k : the e.i.r.p. in the direction of the assessed (0,y,z) coordinate of the kth active sector in the sampled iteration, in dBm/MHz

 PL : The path loss between the BS and the radio altimeter, in dB

+φrel : The incident angle at which the interfering signal enters the radio altimeter system, in degrees

 Sf : Study factor(s), in dB.

 Once all (0,y,z) coordinates are assessed, the lateral distance to nearest IMT BS is collected and reported as Dmin.
-If the result for an iteration indicates no (0,y,z) airspace is impacted the Dmin is reported as the cell size.
-The results of this approach will be a CDF for each FailureModeRx indicating a lateral separation distance between the radio altimeter and a BS in an IMT network as a function of percentage of sampled iterations.
+If the result for all iterations indicates no (0,y,z) airspace is impacted the Dmin is reported as the cell size.
+The results at each individually studied (0,y,z) coordinate will be a CDF of power at the receive port of the radio altimeter antenna where a vertical line for each FailureModeRx will indicate the percent of sampled iterations that studied location where the power exceeds the protection criteria.
+The result of Dmin summarizes all the individual CDF results indicating a lateral separation distance between the radio altimeter and a BS in an IMT network.
 Noting this study provides no information regarding if an aircraft within the bounds of the modelled IMT network will receive interference.

 A6.1.6.3 Study results